mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ![Assess Response Equation Save](/assets/images/Assess-Response-Equation-Save.png)

-It is also possible to generate assertions to values that is not part of either the Request or Response data.
+It is also possible to compare the values from input values or the parameters from the request.
 Select the _**Configurable Parameter**_ button at the bottom right with bring up the __Configurable Parameter__ window.
 Click on the box to provide the dropdown list of possible options.
 We have selected __Input Values__ for this demo.

 ![Configurable Parameter](/assets/images/Configurable-Parameter.png)